chymaera96/GraFP/README.md

 ## Evaluation setup

-For reproducibility, we have made the pre-trained models and fingerprint database available [here](link_to_pretrained_model).
+For reproducibility, we have made the dummy fingerprint database available [here](https://huggingface.co/chymaera96/grafp_db/resolve/main/databases.zip).
 The fingerprint retrieval pipeline utilizes the [FAISS](https://github.com/facebookresearch/faiss) library for the approximate nearest-neighbour (ANN) search in the fingerprint embedding space.
 Further details about the ANN implementation is available in our pre-print document.
 The `icassp.sh` script can be used to run the evaluation pipeline for reproducing the published results.

 1. Download and extract the test dataset.
 The script supports evaluation on both the `fma-medium` and `fma-large` datasets.
 Note that extracting the compressed `fma_large.zip` can take a while.
 For quicker evaluation runs, we recommend extracting the `fma_medium.zip`.
 2. Download and extract the augmentation dataset.
 Queries are created using subset of the background noise and impulse response datasets.
 They can be downloaded [here](https://huggingface.co/chymaera96/grafp_db/resolve/main/aug.zip).